canonical/brand-store-documentation/docs/tutorial/create-ubuntu-core-image.rst

     .. note::

         The sample “product_serial” is loosely generated (``date -Is``) in this gadget (in ``snap/hooks/prepare-device``).
 In production the serial number should be derived from a value inserted during the factory process, or from a unique hardware identifier, for uniqueness and traceability.
-See `https://documentation.ubuntu.com/dedicated-snap-store/how-to/dmidecode-to-read-system-sn/`_ for an example of how to modify the gadget to use dmidecode (x86 only) to read the serial number from the DMI table.
+See `the dmidecode guidance <https://documentation.ubuntu.com/dedicated-snap-store/how-to/dmidecode-to-read-system-sn/>`_ for an example of how to modify the gadget to use dmidecode (x86 only) to read the serial number from the DMI table.

 .. only:: latex